• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » BRAVE LIVING » Confessions of an African Ex Beauty Queen: Dream Bigger
+You Are Here Home » BRAVE LIVING » Confessions of a South African Beauty Queen

 in BRAVE LIVING

-I don’t recall a time in my life where I didn’t care about making some type of change to my surroundings.
-I’ve always gone the extra mile to create joyful experiences for myself, for my friends, and for my family.
+I don’t recall a time in my life when I didn’t care about making some type of change to my surroundings.
+I’ve always gone the extra mile to create joyful experiences for myself, my friends, and my family.

 I am proud that I am like this.